Download

 Contact Us

-"Poem in Memory of Sergei Esenin" is one of the major compositions of the 20th-century.
-Written during a memorable period of Russia's history, a time of profound changes and transition toward a new era.
-The central theme of the poem, is impacted tremendously by the composer's deeply conceived sense of historic distance and new vision.
-In both concept and artistic embodiment, the poem is highly original, full of innovative discoveries.
+"Poem in Memory of Sergei Esenin" is one of the major compositions of the 20th century written during a memorable period of Russian history, a time of profound changes and transition towards the new era.
+The poem is highly original, full of innovative discoveries.

 Five Choruses to Lyrics by Russian Poets